pawij/pawij.github.io/_pages/about.md

 This is my academic website, where you can get an idea of the type of research I do in my job as a Senior Research Fellow at [University College London](https://www.ucl.ac.uk/).

-I'm a firm believer in open access research, so you can also find links to my pre-prints, publications and codes.

 I support equality in science as part of the UCL Computer Science [Athena SWAN](https://www.advance-he.ac.uk/equality-charters/athena-swan-charter) Committee.
 To read more about what this committee does look [here](https://www.ucl.ac.uk/computer-science/about/women-computer-science).

 I'm also a member of the UCL Computer Science Ethics Committee, which means I think quite a bit about ethics in artificial intelligence.
 To read more about research ethics at UCL look [here](https://ethics.grad.ucl.ac.uk/).